 Our corporate headquarters is located at 1900 16th Street, Suite 1200, Denver, Colorado 80202.
-Including our corporate headquarters, the Bank operates fifteen profit centers, which consists of eleven boutique private trust bank offices with two locations in Arizona, eight locations in Colorado and one location in Wyoming; two loan production offices with one location in Ft.
+Including our corporate headquarters, the Bank operates eighteen profit centers, which consists of fourteen boutique private trust bank offices with two locations in Arizona, nine locations in Colorado and three locations in Wyoming; two loan production offices with one location in Ft.
 Collins, Colorado and one location in Greenwood Village, Colorado; and two trust offices with one location in Laramie, Wyoming, and one location in Century City, California.
-We lease all of our locations.
+We own our locations in Jackson Hole, Pinedale, and Rock Springs, while all remaining locations are leased.
 We believe that our facilities are suitable and adequate to meet our present needs.
-The chart below describes our locations, which we believe are strategically located in affluent and high-growth markets in fifteen locations (listed below) across Colorado, Arizona, Wyoming and California:
+The chart below describes our locations, which we believe are strategically located in affluent and high-growth markets in eighteen locations (listed below) across Colorado, Arizona, Wyoming and California: